-(1) Training Prevention Act A measure which made any person attending a gathering for the purpose of training or drilling liable to arrest.
-People found guilty of this offence could be transportated for seven years.
+(i) Training Prevention Act: A measure which made any person attending a gathering for the purpose of training or drilling liable to arrest.
+People found guilty of this offence could be transported for seven years.

-(2) Seizure of Arms Act A measure that gave power to local magistrates to search any property or person for arms.
+(ii) Seizure of Arms Act: A measure that gave power to local magistrates to search any property or person for arms.

-(3) Seditious Meetings Prevention Act A measure which prohibited the holding of public meetings of more than fifty people without the consent of a sheriff or magistrate.
+(iii) Seditious Meetings Prevention Act: A measure which prohibited the holding of public meetings of more than fifty people without the consent of a sheriff or magistrate.

-(4) The Misdemeanours Act A measure that attempted to reduce the delay in the administration of justice.
+(iv) The Misdemeanours Act: A measure that attempted to reduce the delay in the administration of justice.

-(5) The Basphemous and Seditious Libels Act A measure which provided much stronger punishments, including banishment for publications judged to be blaspemous or sedtious.
+(v) The Basphemous and Seditious Libels Act: A measure which provided much stronger punishments, including banishment for publications judged to be blasphemous or seditious.

-(6) Newspaper and Stamp Duties Act A measure which subjected certain radical publications which had previously avoided stamp duty by publishing opinion and not news, to such duty.
+(vi) Newspaper and Stamp Duties Act: A measure which subjected certain radical publications which had previously avoided stamp duty by publishing opinion and not news, to such duty.